Using Storybook with RedwoodJS - Lunchdev

 00:18:17 - Anthony Campolo

-to our blog posts cell, we're going to grab that and we're going to do that.
-If we look over here to success, that should do that.
+to our blog posts cell, we're going to grab that and do that.
+If we look over here at success, that should do it.

 00:18:36 - Anthony Campolo

 Now we see we've got that for our cell.
-And then since our cell is being brought into our home page, you now see that our homepage is also displaying those little summaries.
+And then since our cell is being brought into our homepage, you now see that our homepage is also displaying those little summaries.
 So that is cool.
-Now what we're going to do is we're actually going to build a component in what's called the Redwood way.
-So build a component the Redwood way.
+Now what we're going to do is actually build a component in what's called the Redwood way.
+So, build a component the Redwood way.
 This is a crazy obscure joke that only French Canadians will get.

 00:19:11 - Anthony Campolo